-I love my job.
-It is what drives me to learn more, work harder, and be…more.
-I’m a runner, and it gives me the steam to power through hard runs.
-It helps me set a good example for young people.
-It humbles me to know that I can think I have accomplished so much but still know that I will be met with new, challenging students each year.
-Even though I have been teaching for years, I learn and grow so much with each new group of students.
+Even though I have been teaching for quite a few years, I learn and grow so much with each new group of students.
 I can look at my son and say with pride that I am a teacher, because while not everyone appreciates teachers as they should, I know that my students feel better about what they do and who they are because of what they accomplish with me.

 I have taught in some very challenging situations.
-The first school I taught at a school had no resources, a high drop-out rate, and frequent (often daily) violent outbursts.
+The first school I taught at had no resources and frequent (often daily) violent outbursts.
 My students often didn’t do homework, had no materials in class, and sometimes saw no value in what I was teaching.
 I thought I would go in with great ideas and they would want to learn, but this just wasn’t true.
 At first, I didn’t have great ideas.
 We didn’t have a curriculum, my textbooks were ancient, and I didn’t even have a board to write on.
 I had no idea what to teach or how to teach it.
 I was not a certified teacher.
 But…I was determined to do my best, so that’s what I did.

-Here are some things I learned quickly, and although I no longer teach in that school, they are strategies that I apply today because they work so well.
+Here are some things I learned quickly about teaching challenging teens, and although I no longer teach in that school, they are strategies that I apply today because they work so well.
 I have my certification and many other professional development workshops under my belt, but the survival mode I taught in for my first four years has formed what actually works in my class.

 1. Be fun.

 Okay, I know that sounds simple, and of course we know that learning should be fun.
-However, in my first school, I had to be fun and interesting or they just would not be motivated.
+However, in my first school, I had to be fun and interesting or a lot of students just would not be motivated.
 I’m not saying every day is a game.
 I can be quite boring sometimes, and I’m sure my students would tell you that.
 Face it, verb conjugation lessons aren’t amazingly interesting, but the practice games can be really fun!

 One cheap way to have fun practicing vocabulary and verbs is to get student dry-erase boards and practice your questions this way.
 Even high-schoolers still love the feel of writing with markers.
 If you don’t have your own student boards, you can buy a set at most-teacher supply stores or make your own!